AdobeDocs/commerce-webapi/src/pages/rest/tutorials/inventory/create-invoice.md

 # Step 10.
 Create an invoice

 You create an [invoice](https://glossary.magento.com/invoice) after you receive payment for an order.
 In this example, the order was paid offline via a bank transfer.
-Therefore, you must tell Magento that payment for the order has been captured.
+Therefore, you must tell Adobe Commerce that payment for the order has been captured.

-After you submit the invoice, Magento adjusts the Quantity per Source value for non-physical products.
+After you submit the invoice, Commerce adjusts the Quantity per Source value for non-physical products.

 ## Capture payment